rumbleminze/rumbleminze.github.io/_posts/2024-04-22-Part-2-Getting-to-Title-Screen.md

 ![nmi.png]({{site.baseurl}}/images/nmi.png)

 With these two addresses handy, we'll update code in our `resetvector.asm` file.
-ON line 15, we jump long to the reset vector after we've done all our SNES initialization code:
+On line 15, we jump long to the reset vector after we've done all our SNES initialization code:

 ```
 ; this needs to be the NES game's reset vector